devplayer0/fyp/report.md

 ## Unified firmware

-In order to simplify evaluation of programs in both hardware and software, a sort of "unified firmware" support was created.
-Essentially, this is specialised microcontroller startup code which is set up to support running in both a simulator and real hardware.
+In order to simplify evaluation of programs in both hardware and software, a sort of "unified firmware" was created.
+Essentially, this is specialised microcontroller startup code which is designed to support running in both a simulator and real hardware.
 When linking a submission to this code, the final firmware image can run unmodified in both environments.
-In theory a perfect simulator wouldn't require any specific code to account for differences in the environment.
-However, with gem5 not being set up to simulate a Cortex-M4 and diminishing returns on attempting to improve simulation accuracy, it's easier to make some exceptions for specific differences.
+In theory, a perfect simulator wouldn't require any specific code to account for differences in the environment.
+However, with gem5 not being set up to simulate a Cortex-M4 and diminishing returns when attempting to improve simulation accuracy, it is easier to make some exceptions for specific differences.
 Assignments typically require the submission of a source file with just their solution code, so startup code is needed anyway.